BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/page-walkthrough.md

 ## Add item to wishlist dropdown

-User can add or remove items from wishlists in two ways:
+Logged in user can add or remove items from wishlists by using the wishlist dropdown in two places:

-1. Product card on category page - by clicking the heart icon and selecting a wishlist from a dropdown menu.
+1. Product card on category page.
   ![Wishlist dropdown on category page](../../assets/wishlist-dropdown-category.png)

-2. Heart icon next to rating on product page - by clicking the heart icon and selecting a wishlist from a dropdown menu.
+2. Heart icon next to rating on product page.
   ![Wishlist dropdown on product page](../../assets/wishlist-dropdown-product.png)

+To add item to wishlist simply click the heart icon to open dropdown menu and select a wishlist from the list.
+Heart icon is filled in when item is in at least one wishlist.
+Heart icon in dropdown menu next to wishlist name indicates if item is in that wishlist.

 ## Cart sidebar